goschtl/zope/Products.ZNagios/branches/frisi-multizeo/README.txt

   total number of errors, conflicts and unresolved conflicts

 activity
-  nr of object loads, stores and number of database connections
+  total number of object loads, stores and total number of database connections

-  XXX connections is 0 for me all the time?

 cacheconnections
   number of active and total objects for each connection